 Only six goalkeepers have ever scored a Premier League goal.
 It rarely happens, but when it does, it’s usually in the most dramatic of circumstances.
-We look back at each of those goalkeepers to score in the Premier League.
+Here, we look back at each of those goalkeepers to score in the Premier League.

 Aston Villa vs Everton: 20 October 2001

-Peter Schmeichel became the first ever goalkeeper to score a Premier League goal in October 2001 with his goal at Goodison Park.
+Peter Schmeichel became the first goalkeeper to score in the Premier League in October 2001 with his goal at Goodison Park.

-Schmeichel was just eight Premier League games into his Aston Villa career, having returned to the competition after a two-season spell in Portugal with Sporting CP.
-Whilst he never scored across his 252 Premier League appearances at Manchester United before his spell at Villa Park, Schmeichel wasn’t averse to heading into the opposition box.
+Schmeichel was just eight Premier League games into his Aston Villa stay, having returned to the competition after a two-season spell in Portugal with Sporting CP.
+Although he never scored across his 252 Premier League appearances at Manchester United before his time at Villa Park, Schmeichel wasn’t averse to heading into the opposition’s box.

-Schmeichel scored for Man Utd in their 1995 UEFA Cup first-round meeting with Russian club Rotor Volgograd at Old Trafford with a header.
+Schmeichel scored a header for Man Utd in their 1995 UEFA Cup first-round meeting with Russian club Rotor Volgograd at Old Trafford.
 United were 2-0 down in the match and their 39-year unbeaten run in European matches at Old Trafford was under threat before Paul Scholes and Schmeichel saved the day.
-He nearly scored another for the Red Devils two years later, but his overhead kick at Wimbledon was ruled offside and we were robbed of another rare goalkeeper goal.
+He nearly scored another for United two years later, but his overhead-kick at Wimbledon was ruled offside and we were robbed of another rare goalkeeper goal.

-Even before this strike for Villa, he’d scored a penalty in an international friendly for Denmark versus Belgium in 2000 and ‘allegedly’ scored eight top-flight league goals in Denmark before he signed for Man Utd in 1991.
+Before this strike for Villa, Schmeichel had also scored a penalty in an international friendly for Denmark versus Belgium in 2000 and ‘allegedly’ netted eight top-flight league goals in Denmark before he signed for Man Utd in 1991.

 Blackburn Rovers vs Charlton Athletic: 21 February 2004